Free Speech v. Federal Election Commission

 In early 2012, three Wyomingites came together to form an unincorporated nonprofit association called Free Speech.
-Tired of numerous policies coming out of the White House–relating to health care, land rights, free speech, gun rights, and other issues–Free Speech would serve as a way for these residents and likeminded people to speak out about issues here in Wyoming.
+Tired of numerous policies coming out of the White House–relating to health care, land rights, free speech, gun rights, and other issues–Free Speech meant to serve as a way for these residents and likeminded people to speak out about issues here in Wyoming.

 Just one thing stood in their way: hundreds of pages of federal campaign finance regulations, some of which might require them to register as a political committee (PAC).
 The costs of maintaining a PAC are high, and failing to comply can lead to civil or even criminal penalties.
 Free Speech would just like to speak about issues, but if its messages are too hard-hitting the FEC has the power to label these messages “express advocacy” for the election or defeat of a federal candidate.
 If Free Speech spends more than $1,000 on “express advocacy” and the FEC (again, under its own vague standards) determines that

-Free Speech’s ‘major purpose’ is the election or defeat of a clearly identified candidate, then Free Speech must register and report in order to speak.
+Free Speech’s “major purpose” is the election or defeat of a clearly identified candidate, then Free Speech must register and report in order to speak.

 Free Speech initially engaged the FEC through its advisory opinion process.
-After two hearings, three draft opinions, and two statements of reasons over a 60-day period, the FEC issued an advisory opinion that could not answer whether most of Free Speech’s proposed advertisements are express advocacy or not.
+After two hearings, three draft opinions, and two statements of reasons over a 60-day period, the FEC issued an advisory opinion that could not answer whether most of Free Speech’s proposed advertisements were express advocacy or not.
 The advisory opinion also could not answer whether Free Speech would have to register and report as a PAC.

-Absent clear guidance in this area, Free Speech is silenced, for it must choose between 1) speaking bluntly about issues under the risk of federal civil or criminal penalties, 2) tailoring its message, without any guidance, to be “safe” in accord with FEC proper speaking standards, again under risk of prosecution, or 3) being muted due to the burdens attached to registering and reporting as a political committee with the Commission.
+Absent clear guidance in this area, Free Speech was silenced, for it must choose between 1) speaking bluntly about issues under the risk of federal civil or criminal penalties, 2) tailoring its message, without any guidance, to be “safe” in accord with FEC proper speaking standards, again under risk of prosecution, or 3) being muted due to the burdens attached to registering and reporting as a political committee with the Commission.

 None of these options appealed to Free Speech.
-Seeking to vindicate its name, Free Speech has brought suit in federal court challenging these FEC regulations and practices as unconstitutional under the First Amendment.
+Seeking to vindicate its name, Free Speech brought suit in federal court challenging these FEC regulations and practices as unconstitutional under the First Amendment.

 This lawsuit followed the completion of the advisory opinion process at the FEC.